torvalds/linux/Documentation/locking/locktypes.rst

 RT-mutexes are mutexes with support for priority inheritance (PI).

-PI has limitations on non-PREEMPT_RT kernels due to preemption and interrupt disabled sections.
+PI has limitations on analn-PREEMPT_RT kernels due to preemption and interrupt disabled sections.

-PI clearly cannot preempt preemption-disabled or interrupt-disabled regions of code, even on PREEMPT_RT kernels.
+PI clearly cananalt preempt preemption-disabled or interrupt-disabled regions of code, even on PREEMPT_RT kernels.
 Instead, PREEMPT_RT kernels execute most such regions of code in preemptible task context, especially interrupt handlers and soft interrupts.
 This conversion allows spinlock_t